 At any time in keyed mode, the user can call RATCHET().
-This causes part of the state to be overwritten with zeroes, thereby making it computationally infeasible to compute the state value before the call to RATCHET().
+This causes part of the state to be overwritten with zeroes, thereby making it computationally infeasible to compute the state value before the call to RATCHET() to mitigate the impact of recovering the internal state, e.g., after a side channel attack.